Kick-Ass: The Dave Lizewski Years – A Retro Review About Why These Comics Are So Fun

 What Kick-Ass: The Dave Lizewski Years Is All About

 If you’ve watched the 2010 film adaptation, Kick-Ass, you already know a pretty great deal about what goes on in these comics.
+If you need a refresher, you can read our Kick-Ass retro review here.
 While the film does the story justice, there additional background and fun characters make its source material worth reading.
 The story follows Dave Lizewski, who, by all accounts, is a pretty normal teenage boy.
 He spends most of his time reading comic books and dreaming about girls.
 This gets just boring and mundane enough that he decides to spice up his life and become a hero.

 Dave in the film adaptation, Kick-Ass.
 Image via Lionsgate.